Polycystic Kidney Disease Clinical Presentation

 Cerebral aneurysms

 Cerebral aneurysms are among the most serious complications of ADPKD; they occur in 4-10% of patients with ADPKD.
-In the study by Rahman et al, the mortality rate from cerebrovascular events in ADPKD was approximately 7%.[15]
+Rahman et al reported a mortality rate of approximately 7% from cerebrovascular events in patients with ADPKD.
+[28]

 Nephrolithiasis